Publications & Acknowledgements

-The DTC's funders (EPSRC, BBSRC and MRC) require that we collect (and make accessible) information related to ALL publications, conference posters and talks by students funded by our DTC grant.
+EPSRC require that we collect (and make accessible) information related to ALL publications, conference posters and talks by students funded by our CDT grant.
 This information is also crucial for obtaining future grant funding.
-Our current list is at: http://www.anc.ed.ac.uk/dtc/?page_id=36

-Since April 2013, RCUK (which includes our funders EPSRC, BBSRC, and MRC) has required that all publications resulting from DTC-funded work are made openly accessible.
-There are several ways to satisfy this requirement:
+Since April 2013, Research Councils UK (RCUK), which includes our funder EPSRC, has required that all publications resulting from CDT-funded work are made openly accessible.
+There are several ways to meet this requirement:

-3. Publish in a closed-access journal that makes all articles open access after a fixed embargo period, such as the Journal of Neuroscience.
-The embargo period may be no longer than 12 months, to meet EPSRC and BBSRC requirements.
-(Note that MRC has a stricter requirement of 6 months, but we are only required to follow EPSRC and BBSRC requirements.)
+3. Publish in a closed-access journal that makes all articles open access after a fixed embargo period.
+The embargo period must be no longer than 12 months, to meet EPSRC requirements.

 4. Publish in a closed-access journal, but place the accepted copy of your work (after peer review) into an open-access archive (such as arXiv or ERA).
 This copy must be available within 12 months of publication, to meet EPSRC and BBSRC requirements.
-The legal terms of your agreement with the publisher must allow you to make the article available in this way, or you cannot choose this option.
+The legal terms of your agreement with the publisher must allow you to make the article available in this way; if they do not, you cannot choose this option.

-Options 1 and 2 are called "Gold OA", ensuring that the article is immediately freely available to all.
-Options 3 and 4 are called "Green OA", and are still open-access, just not immediately and/or not as conveniently.
-RCUK requires us to choose Gold OA when the publisher supports it and funds are available to pay for it (for the DTC using option 2, this means until the University's APC fund is depleted), and otherwise at least Green OA.
+Options 1 and 2 are called "Gold OA", and ensure that the article is immediately freely available to all.
+Options 3 and 4 are called "Green OA", and are still open-access, but not immediately and/or not as conveniently.
+RCUK requires CDT students to choose Gold OA when the publisher supports it and funds are available to pay for it (for Option 2, this means until the University's APC fund is depleted), and to otherwise use one of the Green OA publishing methods.
 RCUK has provided a decision tree that shows you how to choose between the options.

-If Gold OA is available for option 2 but the University fund has been depleted, then you can contact the DTC to make a proposal for the DTC to pay for the extra charges.
-Normally in this case we would expect you to choose one of the other options, because the DTC has no funds dedicated for extra OA charges, but if there are special circumstances for your particular publication then we will take those into consideration.
+If Gold OA is available for Option 2 but the University fund has been depleted, you can contact firstname.lastname@example.org to request that the CDT pay the extra APC charges.
+Normally we would expect you to choose one of the other options, because the CDT has no dedicated funds for extra APC charges, but if there are special circumstances for your particular publication then we will take those into consideration.

-Note that all DTC funding for publications is independent of the end date of your PhD -- as long as we have funding remaining, we will pay suitable publication costs even well after your PhD is completed, as long as the publication reports work done while you were a DTC student.
+Note that all CDT funding for publications is independent of the end date of your PhD.
+As long as we have funding remaining, we will pay suitable publication costs even well after your PhD is completed, as long as the publication is about work that you undertook while you were a CDT student.

 For paper publications, acknowledgements should be written out in full and are required to contain our funding reference numbers:

-Further information related to poster printing procedures and payment can be found here: Poster Printing
+Further information related to poster printing procedures and payment can be found here: IGS Poster Printing